Do you receive yearly interest on your security deposit?

 Answer:

-(4) If the landlord, without a reasonable basis, fails to return any part of the security deposit, plus accrued interest, within 45 days after the termination of the tenancy, the tenant has an action of up to threefold of the withheld amount, plus reasonable attorney's fees.
+If a landlord fails to return the security deposit and accrued interest without a valid reason within the 45-day period, the tenant may be entitled to recover up to three times the withheld amount, plus reasonable attorney's fees.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.